Skip to main content

 Professional Services138

-The Wholesale Trade sector topped the list of affected industries with 46 workers across 1 notice.
-Notably, Utilities reported 40 workers.
+The Wholesale Trade sector led the way in workforce reductions with 46 workers across 1 notice.
+In a parallel development, Utilities reported 40 workers.

 Geographic Hotspots